doug7410/postit-app/rails_lesson3_quiz.md

 ####5) What should we do if we have a method that is used in both controllers and views?

 Answer: Add it the the ApplicationController class

+EDIT: make sure to also list it as helper_method :a_method in ApplicationController

 ####6) What is memoization?
 How is it a performance optimization?